What does Max Verstappen need to win the 2025 F1 world championship in Abu Dhabi?

 Norris has a 12-point lead over Verstappen, who is now in second place.
 Piastri is a further four points back, 16 off his teammate.

-A minimum third place (15 points) in Abu Dhabi would give Norris an unassailable 27-point lead.

-Fourth place (12 points) would give Norris a 24-point lead and, thus, if Verstappen then won the race, the Dutchman would take the title by one point.
+Fourth place (12 points) for Norris would give the Brit a 24-point lead and, thus, if Verstappen then won the race, the Dutchman would take the title by one point.

 Piastri has an even harder task.
 He needs to score 16 or more points than Norris and four more points than Verstappen.